lennilobel/sql2022-workshop-hol/HOL/2. Temporal HOL/Temporal.md

         FROM sys.tables
         WHERE object_id = OBJECT_ID('dbo.Employee', 'U')
 )
-GO
 ```

-This query returns information about the temporal table and its history table, including the `object_id` and the `name` of each table, as well as their `temporal_type_desc` which indicates whether the table is a history table or the current table.
+This query returns information about the temporal table and its history table, including the `object_id` and the `name` of each table, as well as their `temporal_type_desc` which indicates whether the table is a history table or the main table.

 ### Cleanup